 Bradley Borden, Steve Schneider, and Brian O’Connor presented the panel “Partnership and LLC Reorganizations”, discussing how to manage tax issues facing partnerships or LLCs in reorganizations and how to head off those issues in drafting the entities’ governing documents.

 Rationalizing Entity Law: Corporate Law and Alternative Entities

-“Rationalizing Entity Law: Corporate Law and Alternative Entities” (audio), presented by Joan Heminway and Mark Lowenstein, addressed the theoretical and policy underpinnings of the distinct statutory frameworks for various types of business entities in an attempt to identify and rationalize the salient differences in treatment among various types of entities.
+“Rationalizing Entity Law: Corporate Law and Alternative Entities”, presented by Joan Heminway and Mark Lowenstein, addressed the theoretical and policy underpinnings of the distinct statutory frameworks for various types of business entities in an attempt to identify and rationalize the salient differences in treatment among various types of entities.

 The Business Bankruptcy Committee Meeting

 The Business Bankruptcy Committee, chaired by Patricia A. Redmond, held its 2013 Annual Meeting in Atlanta, Georgia, from October 30 through November 2.
 In addition to numerous working subcommittee meetings, the Committee presented 11 CLE programs on a wide variety of topics of interest to business bankruptcy practitioners.
-The materials from those programs, including audio recordings of several of the panels, are available through the Section’s website.
 A few highlights are the following:

 Priority of Payment Issues in Chapter 9 Cases: Who Gets Paid First?

 Gary Klausner moderated “Priority of Payment Issues in Chapter 9 Cases: Who Gets Paid First?” a panel of Hon.
 Frank J. Bailey, Jeffrey B. Ellman, and Michael J. Gearin, discussing competition between pension obligations and capital market creditors for a municipality’s funds in a Chapter 9 case.